South Main Revitalization Strategy

 The South Main Revitalization Strategy consists of two volumes.
 Volume 1, the State of the Corridor Report, was produced earlier in this planning process.
 It’s an analysis of exist land use, transportation infrastructure, and market conditions for the South Main Corridor, as well as a summary of the feedback received from community representatives at our early planning meetings.

 Volume 2 is the Revitalization Vision.
 Using the State of the Corridor Report as a foundation, the Revitalization Vision is a set of design guidelines, project goals, and marketing initiatives that will guide development and planning for the South Main Corridor over the next 20 years.
-When adopted as an amendment to the City’s Comprehensive Plan, the South Main Revitalization Strategy will be formal City policy and will be referenced by the City in making a variety of strategic decisions for this important gateway into the heart of Rockford.
+It was adopted as an amendment to the City’s Comprehensive Plan and the South Main Revitalization Strategy is formal City policy and will be referenced by the City in making a variety of strategic decisions for this important gateway into the heart of Rockford.

 For more questions, please contact the Community and Economic Development Department at 779-348-7162.

 The plan’s large size required it to be divided into sections online.
 Some files are still rather large (up to 30MB) so please download with care.

 Section 2: Land Use and Physical Conditions